Continuous Combinatorics of Abelian Group Actions: Statement of the twelve tiles theorem

+In this section we define the 12-tiles graphs $\gnpq$, and state the twelve tiles theorem, Theorem~\ref{thm:tilethm}.
+This theorem is stated in terms of continuous, equivariant maps into subshifts of finite type, but in \S\ref{sec:continuous_structuring} we give the alternate formulation in terms of continuous structurings.
+The proof of Theorem~\ref{thm:tilethm} will be given in the next two sections.

-We first define the graph $\gnpq$ for any fixed $n,p,q$ with $p,q >n$.
-This requires two steps.
-In the first step, we define 12 rectangular grid graphs of certain dimensions.
+We define the 12-tiles graph $\gnpq$ for any fixed $n,p,q$ with $p,q >n$ by following the outline given in the preamble of this chapter.
+We begin with defining $12$ ($2$-dimensional) rectangular grid graphs with blocks.
 They will be denoted as $G^i_{n,p,q}$ for $1\leq i\leq 12$.
-Recall a grid graph is isomorphic to the set of points in a rectangle $[0,a) \times [0,b)$ (of dimensions $a\times b$) with edges induced by the standard Cayley graphing of $\Z^2$.
-Each of the grid graphs $G^i_{n,p,q}$ will consist of ``blocks" of points or vertices with or without labels.
-The graphs will also be named in view of the homotopy they realize, which will be more convenient to use in later proofs.
-In the second step of the construction of $\gnpq$, we take
+Since a grid graph is isomorphic to the Cayley graph of $\Z^2$ restricted to a rectangle $[0,k)\times [0,h)$ for some $k,h>0$, we only need to specify the ``dimensions" (in this case $k\times h$) of the rectangle in order to describe a grid graph.
+In Table~\ref{table:12tiles} we give a summary of the dimensions of the 12 grid graphs $G^i_{n,p,q}$ for $1\leq i\leq 12$.

+Each of the grid graphs $G^i_{n,p,q}$ will be decomposed into blocks of vertices, and some blocks (in fact all but one for each grid graph) will be assigned block labels.
+Each block, being a grid graph itself, also has dimensions.
+We will be working with five block labels $R_\times, R_a, R_b, R_c, R_d$, and their dimensions are as follows:

+The specifics of the construction of $G^i_{n, p, q}$ will be given in the next few pages and mostly done by illustrations rather than formal definitions.
+Here we recall that the purpose of assigning the block labels is so that we can form quotient graphs by identifying all vertices that are in the same relative positions within similarly labeled blocks.
+We refer to these quotient graphs as obtained {\em modulo labeled blocks}.